hitchdev/hitchstory/docs/src/approach/test-investment.md

 ---
-title: Tests are an investment
+title: Tests as an investment
 ---

 >1.
 You are NOT ALLOWED to write any production code unless it is to make a failing unit test pass.